WCBC-FM

-WCBC-FM (107.1 FM) is a classic hits formatted broadcast radio station licensed to Keyser, West Virginia, serving the Cumberland/Frostburg "metro" area.
+WCBC-FM (107.1 MHz) is a classic hits formatted broadcast commercial FM radio station licensed to Keyser, West Virginia, serving the Cumberland Metro area.
 WCBC-FM is owned and operated by Cumberland Broadcasting Corporation.

 History

-WCBC-FM began in 1990 as WKZG, always owned by Cumberland Broadcasting Corporation.
-The call letters were changed in 1994 to WCBC-FM, to match sister station WCBC 1270 AM.
+WCBC-FM began in 1990, as WKZG, always owned by Cumberland Broadcasting Corporation.
+The call letters were changed in 1994, to WCBC-FM, to match sister station WCBC 1270 AM.
 Previously, the WCBC-FM call letters were used between 1963 and 1969 by a Christian radio station in Baltimore, broadcasting on 105.7 MHz.
 The call letters stood for "Christian Broadcasting Company" and the station also used the advertising slogan "Where Christ Brings Comfort".
 That frequency is now WJZ-FM's in Baltimore.

 Sports coverage

 WCBC-FM is also the home of NASCAR Nationwide Series, Camping World Truck Series, and Sprint Cup racing.
 WCBC carries all races from MRN Radio and PRN Radio, plus most (if not all) MRN and PRN programming.